 The Company made the accounting policy election to record accrued interest on its loan asset separate from its loans receivable and to exclude accrued interest from its amortized cost basis disclosures.
 Any accrued interest receivable is recorded in "Deferred expenses and other assets, net" on the Company's consolidated balance sheets.
-As of December 31, 2023, the Company had \$ 0.1 million of accrued interest on its consolidated balance sheets.
+As of December 31, 2024, the Company did not have any accrued interest outstanding on its loan receivable - related party.
+As of December 31, 2023, the Company had \$0.1 million of accrued interest on its consolidated balance sheets.
 The Company will place its loan on non-accrual status once interest on the loan becomes 90 days delinquent and will reverse any accrued interest as a reduction to interest income or recognizes a credit loss expense at such time.
 As such, the Company elected the practical expedient to not record an allowance against accrued interest receivable.
-During the year ended December 31, 2023, the Company did not reverse any accrued interest on its loan asset.
+During the year ended December 31, 2023, December 31, 2024 and 2023, the Company did not reverse any accrued interest on its loan asset.